Gearpro17/Gearpro17/README.md

 - 👋 Hi, I’m @Gearpro17
-- 👀 I’m interested in the grindset
+- 👀 I’m currently learning new architectures and building projects from scratch.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently working full-time for ION group as a full-stack software Eng.
-- 💞️ I’m looking to collaborate on grind opportunities
+- I’m looking to collaborate on small learning projects as I don't have much time.
 - 📫 How to reach me joelecossu117@gmail.com

 <!---